Since 1965, your Foundation has awarded over $1.2 million among 80 projects worldwide.

 Planning/Development/Redevelopment

-To the Paradise Association of REALTORS in conjunction with the CRE Consulting Corp to provide a strategic action plan for housing and commercial redevelopment in Paradise, California after the 2018 fire that devastated the community.
+To the Paradise Association of REALTORS in conjunction with the CRE Consulting Corps to provide a strategic action plan for housing and commercial redevelopment in Paradise, California after the 2018 fire that devastated the community.

 Funding to conduct a study of Portland Oregon’s efforts to address commercial affordability in retail, industrial and other types of commercial space in gentrifying urban areas.